 “One thing” is hard to put your finger on.
-After our Twitter dialog, David Tanzer made it clearer in his SRP blog post:
+David Tanzer makes it clearer in his SRP blog post:

 You can describe everything a design element (method, class, module, …) does—at a reasonable level of abstraction—as a single, coherent thing.

 The key is to focus on a specific level of abstraction and operate solely within that level.

-Some confusion probably comes from the difference between extracting methods and extracting classes.
+Some confusion probably comes from the difference between extracting functions and extracting types or classes.

-For methods, I try to practice Robert Martin’s advice.
+For functions, I try to practice Robert Martin’s advice.
 In Clean Code Episode 3, he says,

 How big should a function be?
 Four lines is okay, maybe five.
 Six… okay.
 Ten is way too big.

 How is that even possible?
 We can do this by constraining our functions to just one level of abstraction.
 Does anyone remember when we called helper functions “subroutines”?
 Helper routines live sub—below—the current level of abstraction.

 When I extract methods, I’m starting with a bottom-up design.
 The original method has lots of details.
-These details may have multiple scopes — that is, it’s clearly one detail followed by a separate detail.
+These details may have multiple scopes—that is, it’s one detail followed by a separate detail.
 Or the details express multiple levels of abstraction.
 What I want is to end up with code that looks as if I had done top-down design.
 I want well-named things at a higher level, calling well-named things at a lower level.

-But so far, we haven’t really talked about objects.
-Where do classes come in?
+But so far, we haven’t talked about objects.
+Where do types come in?

-A class is a collection of methods, together with data on which those methods operate.
+A type is a collection of methods, together with data on which those methods operate.
 This brings us to an important concept: Cohesion.

 Cohesion expresses “how closely related are these pieces of code?”
-In a class, the more each method uses the same properties, the more cohesive the class is.
+In a type, the more each method uses the same properties, the more cohesive the type is.

-Pick one of your larger classes.
+Pick one of your larger types.
 Look at how many properties it has.
-Are they really all related?
+Are they all related?
 I suspect that there are clusters.
 Are you looking at disjoint sets?